mckenziearts/laravel-notify/readme.md

 ## Introduction

 Laravel Notify is a package that lets you add custom notifications to your project.
-A diverse range of notification design is available.
+A diverse range of notification designs are available.

 <p align="center">
 <img src="https://i.imgur.com/mZVVn3L.png">